react-hook-form/error-message/README.md

       <input
         name="multipleErrorInput"
         ref={register({
-          required: "This is required.",
+          required: 'This is required.',
           pattern: {
             value: /d+/,
-            message: "This input is number only.",
+            message: 'This input is number only.',
           },
           maxLength: {
             value: 10,
-            message: "This input exceed maxLength.",
+            message: 'This input exceed maxLength.',
           },
         })}
       />